lschierer/RUT/packages/luke/20061016/only-to-get-bad-news.md

 ---

-title: Only to get bad news
+title: "Only to get bad news"
 date: 2006-10-16 18:17:09
 tags:
   -  personal